Penchal9959/Robotic_Vending_Dispenser/README.md

-# Robotic-vending-dispenser
+# Robotic-vending-dispenser(internship project)
-Robotic vending dispenser is a machine which can dispense different types of flavored juices.
-Customer can select the juices using graphical user interface and after the completion of online payment the control will goes to he hardware part
+Working on juice vending dispenser, which is a hygienic machine, which can make the juices and dispense the juice without human interference with payment gateway, as per the customer inputs. customer can interact with machine through user interface(UI).